nicksagona/pop-spider-v1-legacy/README.md

-PopSpider 1.1.0
+PopSpider 1.1.1
 ===============

 RELEASE INFORMATION
 -------------------
-PopSpider 1.1.0 Release
+PopSpider 1.1.1 Release
-Released September 23, 2013
+Released October 23, 2013

 A simple web spider that parses SEO-pertinent data from a website and produces a HTML-based report of what was parsed as well as